lgreski/datasciencectacontent/markdown/rprog-discussPollutantmean.md

 2. Combine the files into a single file / data frame, and
 3. Calculate the mean of the requested pollutant and return it to the parent environment.

+We can stub these steps out in R as follows.

+    pollutantmean <- function(directory,pollutant,id=1:332){

+        # Read the files

+        # Combine the files into a single data frame

+        # Calculate mean and return it to parent environment

+    }

 Breaking this down to the next level of detail makes the design a bit more complicated, as we account for the assumptions we discussed earlier in the article.
 One way to solve the problem is as follows:

 1. Obtain a list of sensor files from the `specdata` folder, given the assumption that the `specdata` folder is a subfolder of the R Working Directory.<br><br>
 2. Create an empty data frame into which you will collect all of the sensor files to be read<br><br>
 3. Subset the list of sensor files down to only those to be used in the calculation of the mean.
-HINT: this can be done with vector subscripting.<br><br>
+HINT: this can be done with vector subscripting, given some of the assumptions we listed above.<br><br>
 4. Loop through each file in the subsetted list and do the following: read the raw data file with an appropriate file reading function, bind the file to the data frame you created in step 2.<br><br>
 5. Calculate the mean and return it to the parent environment

-While some of these steps can be combined by using `apply()` functions in combination with other R functions such as `do.call()`, I've written this approach using a loop in step 4 so we can highlight where to subset the file list: do this BEFORE reading the data files from disk into memory.
+While some of these steps can be combined by using `apply()` functions in combination with other R functions such as `do.call()`, I've written this approach using a loop in step 4 so we can highlight where to subset the file list: **do this BEFORE reading the data files from disk into memory.**

+That said, a technique for reading and combining files with the `lapply()` function and `do.call()` is covered in [Forms of the Extract Operator](http://bit.ly/2bzLYTL).

 Once you have your outline, you can organize your coding around the outline, like this: